dmcginley/project1_yoga_site/README.md

 For the iframes it suggested that all styling should go in the CSS file, so I fixed that.

 On final run the "Document checking completed.

 No errors or warnings to show" in all the four pages.

+**No Warnings found**
+<p>&nbsp;</p>
-- CSS
+- **CSS**
 <https://jigsaw.w3.org/css-validator/>

-No Error Found in the three CSS pages.
+No error were found in the three CSS pages.

+**Warnings found**

+The warnings were to do with the colors being imported from the utilities.css file.

+		Due to their dynamic nature, CSS variables are currently not statically checked

+...and 1 warning about the import of Google fonts into the utilities.css file.

+	Imported style sheets are not checked in direct input and file upload modes

 ### Manual Testing